smartcodercareer/dev-akimbo-manifesto/README.md

 9. I'm a good host for newcomers.

-10. I learn and share it.
+10. I learn and share.

 11. I strive not only to be a better coder but a better person.